neuroelf/isicarchive/README.md

 ### Retrieving information about a study
-The syntax below will make a call to the web-based API, and retrieve the information about the study named in ```study_name```.
+The syntax below will make a call to the web-based API, and retrieve the information about the study named in the first parameter.
 If the study is not found, an exception is raised!
-Other than the web-based API (which does not support names), you do not have to look up the object ID manually first.
+Other than the web-based API (which does not support study names), you do not have to look up the object ID manually first.
-The returned value, ```study``` is an object of type
+The returned value, ```study```, is an object of type
 ```isicarchive.study.Study```, which provides some additional methods.

 ~~~~